niknak1379/ObsidianNotes/content/Network/Networking-Basics/Networking Basics.md

 	1. Active hub
 	2. Passive hub
 ### Bridge
-In the [[Data Link Layer]].
+In the [[02-Data Link Layer]].
 A type of repeater with more functionality: it can filter out content by reading MAC addresses from the source
 ### Switch
-A multi-port bridge, also at the [[Data Link Layer]].
+A multi-port bridge, also at the [[02-Data Link Layer]].
 ### Router
 ### Gateway
 A passage that connects 2 networks together.